-- 2) Inclusive: somewhat, time constraints for Rec.
-Dept. director - 3) Widely advertised and available: met as needed - 4) Ongoing: yes - i.
-Early childhood education providers and families, including partnerships to ensure access to and continuity of care for families with children of different ages, particularly as they transition to school (please check one):
+- 2) Inclusive: The survey was made available in a variety of ways to ensure all interested parties could participate. - 3) Widely advertised and available: Facebook, email, website. - 4) Ongoing: Continued input from staff, families, community. - Early childhood education providers and families, including partnerships to ensure access to and continuity of care for families with children of different ages, particularly as they transition to school (please check one):